Your preferences have been updated.

 Our server brought over some warm focaccia with a roasted garlic olive oil mix, and yup, as predicted, the excitement started to build.
 Our server was not only extremely polite but very well-informed about everything he brought over.
 Like rehearsed answers to questions, as if they were trained for consistency in service and responses.
 Very professional.
 There’s a difference between restaurants owned by chefs and those owned by just anyone with some extra cash.
 There’s attention to detail like no other.
 It’s no wonder Azar is on TripAdvisor’s top 10 best restaurants in Aruba list.

 As I waited for the appetizers, I tried three different cocktails.
-The Watermelon Sour was refreshing, the Bichota, topped with lemon foam, was unique, and the No Mezcalculations, made with Mescal tequila, was my guest’s favourite (no comment *gulp gulp*).
+The Watermelon Sour was refreshing, the Bichota, topped with lemon foam, was unique, and the No Mezcalculations, made with Mescal tequila, was my guest’s favorite (no comment *gulp gulp*).
 You all know by now that I’m not a big drinker but a big eater.
 Bring on the food!

 The appetizers arrived, and I got excited for a salad… Yeah… a grilled piece of lettuce.
 Complete with top-quality parmesan, grapes, bacon, and miso Caesar dressing.
 I learned that there’s a lot of Asian influence in Latin American culture.
 You can see that in many Latin American dishes.

 You know what’s impossible to hate?
 Chicharrones (pork belly)!
 Teddy’s chicharron recipe is special.
 It’s cooked for 12 hours and served with a guava jam and spicy mayo.
 Absolutely delicious.
-It's crispy but still juicy and full of flavour!
+It's crispy but still juicy and full of flavor!

 When I found out Azar was added to my stops, the first thing that came to mind was a big juicy steak.
 If you know me, you know I’m a steak and potatoes girl.
 Well, let me tell you… I was like a cartoon character with my eyes bulging out when this beautiful piece of meat was put in front of me.
 Wawawiwa.
 This 32-ounce porterhouse, which was the week special and a whopping $250, was just… perfect… You know the phrase, “You can’t have your cake and eat it too?”
 Well, It’s so sad that I can’t marry this steak and eat it too… The photographer said, “Hey, leave some for us to try, you selfish animal!”
 I looked over while growling and said fiiiine… Yes, it was expensive, but it was also expensive for the restaurant.
 They come in a box of five for a very spicy price.
 QUALITY.
 That is all.
 Don’t let the price of this steak scare you, though.
 Besides this, Azar is very reasonably priced!